Man arrested for pointing a gun at deputies in Fuquay-Varina standoff

 FUQUAY-VARINA, N.C.
-(WTVD) -- A Georga man was arrested in a standoff in Fuquay-Varina on Thursday.
+(WTVD) -- A Georgia man was arrested in a standoff in Fuquay-Varina on Thursday.

-The Wake County Sheriff's Office said Michael Wilson barricaded himself inside a home on South Mian Street for several hours, pointing a weapon at deputies when they entered the home.
+The Wake County Sheriff's Office said Michael Wilson barricaded himself inside a home on South Main Street for several hours, pointing a weapon at deputies when they entered the home.

 Tactical units deployed tear gas inside the home to end the standoff.
 Wilson was charged with assault on a law enforcement officer by pointing a gun.
 More charges are pending.